Kale to the Chef

 By Alysia Santo

-Much of kale’s anti-inflammatory power comes from its high concentration of vitamin K. Combine this with kale’s high levels of antioxidants — a broad range of cartenoids and flavonoids — and you have an effective one-two punch for the cells: enhanced oxygen delivery to the blood stream, and protection of healthy cells from the damaging effects of free radicals.
+Much of kale’s anti-inflammatory power comes from its high concentration of vitamin K. Combine this with kale’s high levels of antioxidants — a broad range of carotenoids and flavonoids — and you have an effective one-two punch for the cells: enhanced oxygen delivery to the bloodstream, and protection of healthy cells from the damaging effects of free radicals.

 At this point, you can heat some olive oil in a pan, brown some sliced garlic, add the kale and stir-fry for 2-3 minutes, adding a spritz of lemon at the end to enhance the flavor.
 Or, after steaming, simply add some lemon juice, sea salt and black pepper to taste.
 Try using kale in our Sauteed Kale with Sweet Potatoes.